EthanNorton/Learning/README.md

 # Projects

 This will contain various projects learned in courses and my own interests.
+Each branch of a project will be the updated version, and I will keep the main branch for minimal to incorporate seperation.

 ## Table of Contents